antmicro/ros-tracking-nodes-policy-examples/README.md

 The submodules for the project are:

-* [ROS stopwatch node](https://github.com/antmicro/ros-tracking-nodes-stopwatch) - this is a ROS utility for measuring time between publishes between two topics (either already existing topics, or created using Tic Toc API),
+* [ROS stopwatch node](https://github.com/antmicro/ros-tracking-nodes-stopwatch) - this is a ROS utility for measuring the time between publishes between two topics (either already existing topics, or created using Tic Toc API),
 * [ROS tracking nodes tester node](https://github.com/antmicro/ros-tracking-nodes-tester-node) - this is a ROS package for testing object detection and tracking policies on video sequences,
-* [VOT report generator](https://github.com/antmicro/ros-tracking-nodes-vot-report-generator) - this is a Python tool that collects the data from the work of the above nodes and produces the quality tests report.
+* [VOT report generator](https://github.com/antmicro/ros-tracking-nodes-vot-report-generator) - this is a Python tool that collects the data from the work of the above nodes and produces a quality tests report.

 Secondly, build the project: